Fall and winter can mean traveling and gathering indoors with friends and family. These guidelines can help us keep each other safe from COVID-19.

 • Spending time indoors or within 6 feet outdoors with people who have also not been vaccinated

-Masks & face coverings:
+Masks & face coverings

 Who should continue to wear a mask?